patrickmmartin/pith-writings/eight_rooty_pieces/article.md

 ---

 I would like to take the opportunity to thank Frances Buontempo and the Overload review team for their careful review comments.
-Also Hillel Sims for spotting an issue in a code sample that got past everyone.
+Also thanks to Hillel Y. Sims for spotting an issue in a code sample that got past everyone.

 References
 ----